RISE Sleep Tracker

 Can Ozempic Improve Your Sleep?

-Ozempic may improve your sleep by helping you lose weight or manage type 2 diabetes, which then improves sleep problems caused by these health conditions.
-Both type 2 diabetes and obesity are linked to sleep disturbances and sleep disorders like sleep apnea
+Ozempic may improve your sleep by helping you lose weight or manage type 2 diabetes.
+Both obesity and type 2 diabetes are linked to sleep disturbances and sleep disorders like sleep apnea

-We’ve covered more on Ozempic as a potentially promising treatment for sleep apnea here.
+We’ve covered Ozempic as a potential treatment for sleep apnea here.

-And the 2023 study we mentioned earlier looking into social media reports found some Ozempic users reported improved insomnia, as well as improved anxiety and depression, which may in turn improve your sleep.
+The 2023 study we mentioned earlier found some Ozempic users reported improved insomnia, anxiety, and depression.

 The diet and exercise changes that are encouraged when taking Ozempic can also help you sleep.
-Ozempic may also reduce food cravings, appetite, and preference for high-fat foods, so you eat better and smaller meals.
-This too can improve your sleep.
+Ozempic may also reduce food cravings, appetite, and preference for high-fat foods, so you eat better and smaller meals, which can improve your sleep.

 Ozempic may even reduce your cravings for alcohol and cigarettes, and cutting down on these can also improve your sleep.